 Examples of crypto coins

 The most well-known cryptocurrency coin is Bitcoin (BTC), but it’s far from the only example.
-There are currently almost 20,000 cryptocurrencies on the market!
+There are currently over 20,000 cryptocurrencies on the market!

 These alternatives to Bitcoin are known as altcoins, and while many are derived from Bitcoin’s open-source protocol, several have created their own protocols, such as Ripple (XRP), Litecoin (LTC), and Cardano (ADA).